 These were the activities to complete first day in the morning.
-However, they took the whole day.
+However they took the whole day.
 We could not proceed further.
 Reducing the number of questions and asking one crucial general question about the core issue is enough.
 Participants need time for their reflections.
 This is more important.
-While they are reflecting on the core question they generally refer related sub-issues (no need to formulate more questions around the same core subject/issue.
+While they are reflecting on the core question they generally refer related subissues (no need to formulate more questions around the same core subject/ issue.
 They keep repeating themselves.
-Waste of valuable time for both sides).
-Lego models and presentations were used to extract the Statement of Significance (what is important, why it is important, and how important it is) and help to move on to Design Thinking).
+Waste of valuable time for both sides.
+Lego® models and presentations were used to extract the Statement of Significance (what is important, why it is important, and how important it is) and help to move on to Design Thinking).
 First day planned program could not be completed, however good progress achieved.

-2nd Day (6 February 2015)
+·2nd Day (6 February 2015)·

-1. Day started with a wrap up

-Notes and lessons learned: A lot of time pressure because of the delay in the program.
-This was a very busy day and both participants and organizers were exhausted in the end.
-Creativity requires fresh minds and energy, so re-scheduling or extended workshop days are necessary.

-- 2. Lego Serous Play: Participants asked to create lego model for two main questions.
-Based on 1st day's experience related questions asked together to answer together (one model was required). - How social media is impacting librarians' work connected to users (especially user education)?
-What kind of new user services (education services) could be developed by the use smart ICT? - What would be in-service training needs for librarians in this ever changing environment?
-How you like to be trained?

-Notes and lessons learned: Combining questions worked well.
+- 1. Day started with a wrap up - Notes and lessons learned: A lot of time pressure because of the delay in the program.
+This was a very busy day and both participants and organizers were exhausted in the end. - 2.
+Lego[®] Serious Play[®]: Participants asked to create Lego[®] model for two main questions.
+Based on 1st day's experience related questions asked together to answer together (one model was required). - a.
+How social media is impacting librarians' work connected to users (especially user education)?
+What kind of new user services (education services) could be developed by the use smart ICT? - b.
+What would be in-service training needs for librarians in this ever changing environment?
+How you like to be trained? - Notes and lessons learned:: Combining questions worked well.
 Participants started to think, develop ideas and reflect about new services and their training needs.
-Lego Serious Play works very well to uncover ideas, thoughts, needs and feelings.
+Lego® Serious Play® works very well to un-discover ideas, thoughts, needs and feelings.
 We should invest on this methodology and keep using it in the future workshops.
-Lego Serious Play should become one of the main components of X-Libris Methodology.

-3. Statement of Significance was extracted from each presentation and used to create an Affinity Map (similar ideas and perceptions were grouped).
+Lego® Serious Play® should become one of the main components of X-Libris Methodology. - 3.
+Statement of Significance was extracted from each presentation and used to create an Affinity Map (similar ideas and perceptions were grouped).

-Notes and lessons learned: This is also a useful excercise to move forward to the actual outcome (new services).
-We should continue using this methodology.

-4. Participants were put in 5 groups (3 participant in each group.
+- Notes and lessons learned:: This is also a useful excercise to move forward to the actual outcome (new services).
+We should continue using this methodology. - 4.
+Participants were put in 5 groups (3 participant in each group.
 Special attention paid in creating mixed groups (students, faculty, librarians).
-Each group asked to design a service keeping in mind the user and user's needs (Empathy Map created on the first day).

-Notes and lessons learned: It is recommended to keep all the documents/materails created in the room and display them in a visible way.
+Each group asked to design a service keeping in mind the user and user's needs (Empathy Map created on the first day). - Notes and lessons learned:: Keep all the documents/materials created in the room and display them in a visible way.
 Because they will be needed during the entire workshop and also afterwards during the evaluation and reporting.